WA105/EventDisplays/VTK/MCEventViewer/README.md

 $ python 311MCViewer.py -file MC5-Reco.hdf5 -ev_range 0 10

-hits from view 0 are diplayed as large blue spheres hits from view 1 are diplayed as smaller red spheres Monte Carlo tracks are represented as lines (purple is muons, black is neutrons, mint are gammas, yellow for electrons, lavender for pions)
+hits from view 0 are displayed as large blue spheres hits from view 1 are displayed as smaller red spheres

+Monte Carlo tracks are represented as lines (purple is muons, black is neutrons, mint are gammas, yellow for electrons, lavender for pions)

-You can hover the mouse over the reconstructed hits or MC_tracks to display some basic information (event number, track ID, number of hits, MC momentum, ..)
+You can hover the mouse over the reconstructed hits or MC_tracks to display some basic information (event number, track ID, number of hits, MC momentum, ..).
+You can also click on the track (or hits) to highlight them in red.

 ![alt text](MCViewer.png)